DimEvil/EBRIII/pages/home.md

 permalink: /
 ---

-# Thank you for attending the EBR III in NATURALIS Biodiversity Center
+# Thank you for attending the EBR III in NATURALIS Biodiversity Center, for the presentations, check the programme page

 ## Connecting research to policy